andyatkinson/andyatkinson.github.io/consulting.md

 ## Let's Talk

-Schedule a 30-minute meeting below or [contact me](/contact) to arrange a different time.
+Schedule a 30-minute meeting below or [contact me](/contact) if you'd like to find a different time, or have additional questions.

 I'm looking forward to meeting you and learning how I can help!